alankritkhatri/alankrit.dev/src/content/posts/rest_apis_babies.md

 ---
-title: "Rest APIs for Babies"
+title: "APIs for Babies"
 date: "2025-12-29"
-description: "Rest APIs explained like you are 2"
+description: "APIs explained like you are 2"
 ---